 - Accommodate multiple learning audiences with specific training.

 - Get the best productivity, engagement, and loyalty from your people.

 - Improve channel partner performance.

 #2.
 Onboarding customers

+To do it though, it’s not enough to have a simple repository of customer resources.
 Software is an instrumental part of creating, deploying, and measuring customer onboarding, as well as ensuring customer success.

 #3.
 Onboarding partners

 Channel partners can bring a lot of value to your business.
 But as with any partnership, it takes work and communication.

 According to Steven Jones, VP of Strategic Development at SpringCM, “Onboarding is the most important step in a channel partner relationship.
 This initial phase is all about first impressions – and first impressions are everything.
 A poor onboarding experience can quickly devalue your partner relationship before it even begins.”